Southeastern Massachusetts Estate Planning for a Disabled Child Attorney

 Protecting Your Child’s Public Benefits With a Special Needs Trust

-Establish a Conservatorship or Guardianship
+Establish a Guardianship or Conservatorship

 Establishing a guardianship or conservatorship is essential in estate planning for a disabled child.
 If your child is a minor, you can use your last will and testament to appoint a guardian to care for your child.
 However, if your child is 18 or over, you’ll need a court-appointed guardianship or conservatorship to care for your child.

 Parents can establish guardianship and appoint themselves as the initial guardians.
-Then they appoint a successor guardian, whom they trust to take over the guardianship when they pass away.
+Then, they appoint a successor guardian, whom they trust to take over the guardianship when they pass away.
 In most cases, the guardian will have access to the assets in the special needs trust and will be responsible for distributing those assets to your child according to the terms of the trust agreement.

 Direct Your Non-Probate Assets